sutangu/timecode-correcter/README.md

 # Correct timecodes with difference

-With this tool (or script) you can correct your timecodes for that value than you need.
+With this tool (or script) you can correct your timecodes for the value than you need.

-For example, you have the next list:
+I.e., you have the next list:

 ```text
 00:00:00 Waiting streamer